 Learn More: 88bikes Villages

-88bikes Project FOUR in 2009-2010 brought bikes to children in Ghana, India, Nepal and Vietnam, endowing orphanages, ashrams, centers and schools sheltering children rescued from human trafficking.
+88bikes Project FOUR in 2009-2010 brought bikes to children in Ghana, India, Nepal and Vietnam, endowing orphanages, ashrams, centers and schools sheltering the heroic survivors of human trafficking.
 The Moment of Happy happened at more than a dozen sites throughout the world.
 Nearly 300 children received a bicycle and over the next year we will be returning to provide them with the training to maintain it.Learn More: 88bikes Project FOUR

 88bikes in partnership with Andean Outreach

 Our 88bikes project for 2008-2009 brought bikes to children in Huancayo, Peru, about 100 miles east of Lima.
 On January 2nd and 3rd, 2009, over 120 bikes were given away to kids at several orphanges in Huancayo.
 88bikes supported the needs of these heroic children whose lives have been impacted by HIV, the Shining Path guerilla movement, and the regional poverty that have destabilized Peru over the past two decades.
 The kids range in age from as young as 4 or 5 years old to kids in their late teens.Learn More: 88bikes Peru